Chapter 18.68

 B. Street Intersection.
 Streets shall intersect each other as nearly as possible at right angles.
 Minor streets shall approach the major or collector streets at an angle of not less than 80 degrees.
 Offsets in street alignment of more than 15 feet or less than 120 feet shall be prohibited.

 C. Street Grades.
 The maximum grade of any street in the subdivision shall be eight percent.
-Where the observance of this standard is not feasible, the city council, subject to the prior recommendation of the planning commission, shall have the power to grant an exception when special pavement surfaces and adequate leveling areas are installed and in the opinion of the city the best subdivision of the land is thereby secured.
+Where the observance of this standard is not feasible, the town council, subject to the prior recommendation of the planning commission, shall have the power to grant an exception when special pavement surfaces and adequate leveling areas are installed and in the opinion of the town the best subdivision of the land is thereby secured.

 D. Street Curves.
 Where the street lines within a block deflect from each other at any one point more than 10 degrees, there should be a connecting curve.
 The radius of the curve for the inner street line should be not less than 350 feet for collector class streets, 250 feet for an important minor class street, and 100 feet for minor streets.